davidgasquez/deltafusion/README.md

-# :crab: Rusting
+# :crab: Deltafusion

-Learning Rust one commit at a time.
+Learning Rust one commit at a time by mixing Datafusion with Delta Tables.

 ## :rocket: Getting Started